truenas/documentation/content/TrueCommand/Clustering/ManageClusters.md

 ![DistributedClusterOptionsAddBrickOptions](/images/TrueCommand/2.0/DistributedClusterOptionsAddBrickOptions.png "DistributedClusterOptionsAddBrickOptions")

-Once you are satisfied with the settings, click **SAVE** to add the brick to the cluster.
+After you are satisfied with the settings, click **SAVE** to add the brick to the cluster.

 ![DistributedClusterOptionsAddProcessing](/images/TrueCommand/2.0/DistributedClusterOptionsAddProcessing.png "DistributedClusterOptionsAddProcessing")